placibo/goensheet/trunk/README.txt

 Welcome to GoenSheet 1.0  - A Simple SpreadSheet

             * Simple SpreadSheet / Excell Like with JTable
-            * Create,Edit,Save,Open File SpreadSheet
+            * Create,Edit,Save,Open File SpreadSheet,Insert data From Database
             * Change and Setup Cell Font and Color
             * Change Cell Font Color
             * Delete, Select, Insert, Copy, Paste and Clear Rows / Column /Cell
             * Print File
-            * Export to Excell File
+            * Export to Excell,PDF, and more
             * Easy to use, learn and very small
             * 100% pure java